-Oakley Road was a street of once elegant rowhouses, now derelict and boarded up.
-Sara led the way down the crumbling steps to the basement entrance of one of them and unlocked the door, closing and sealing it carefully behind them.
+not much... farther, she sa Oakley Road was a street of once elegant rowhouses, now derelict and boarded up.
+Sara d the way down the crumbling steps to the basement entrance of one of them and unlocked led the way down the crumbling steps to the basement entrance of one of them and unlocked the door, closing and sealing it carefully behind them.
 The hallway was pitch black, but uncluttered, and they felt their way along the wall to the furnace room in the rear.
+Only when and handed him one.

-Only when this door was closed did Sara turn on the lights.
-There were lockers along the walls, the welcome warmth of an electric fire, and the disused fur-nace in the rear.
-She found blankets and handed him one.
+"All of your clothes, shoes, everything, into the furnace.
+They must be burned at once. this door was closed did Sara turn on the lights.
+There were lockers along the walls, the welcome warmth of an electric fire, and the disused furnace in the rear.
+She found blankets Then I'll find you some clothes."

-"All of your clothes, shoes, everything, into the fur-nace.
-They must be burned at once.
-Then I'll find you some clothes."

 "You better take this first," Jan said, handing her the lighter.
 "Get it to your electronics people, Thurgood-Smythe is in the memory inside."
 "This is very important.
 Thank you, Jan."
 They had little time for rest.
 There was a knock on the door a few minutes later and she went into the hall to talk with the newcomer.
 After that they had to hurry.

-"We have to get to Hammersmith before the buses stop running.
-Old clothes for both of us.
-I have some ID, won't stand up to anything more than casual interest, but we must have something.
-Is everything burned?"

-"Yes, all gone."
-Jan stirred the red ashes with the poker, turning up the smoldering mass of his wallet.
-ID, papers, identification, his identity.
-Himself.
-The unthink-able had happened.
-The life he knew was over, the world he knew gone.
-The future an indecipherable mystery.

-"We must go now," Sara said.

-"Of course.
-I'm coming."
-He buttoned the ragged but heavy coat, fighting down the feeling of despair.
+of despair.
 He took her hand as they felt their way down the dark hallway, and did not release it again until they were out in the street.

-Twenty-one

-It was the first time in his life that Jan had been aboard a London omnibus.
-He had driven past them often enough without giving them a thought.
+Twenty-One It was the first time in his life that Jan had been aboard a London omnibus.
+He had driven aware of him.

+past them often enough without giving them a thought.
 Tall, double-decked, and silent, driven by the energy captured in the large flywheel beneath the floor.
-During the night thick cables would hook the bus to the electrical mains, using the powerful motor to run up the revolutions of the flywheel.
+During the night thick cables would book the bus to the electrical major, using the powerful mater to run up the revolutions. would hook the bus to the electrical mains, using the powerful motor to run up the revolutions of the flywheel.
 During the day the motor became a flywheel-driven generator to power the electric drive motors.
 Reliable power, nonpolluting, cheap, practical.
 He knew that, the theory, hut he hadn't known how cold the unheated vehicle could be, how littered with rubbish, thick with the smell of unwashed bodies.
 He held his bit of ticket and looked out at the cars that passed and vanished down the road ahead.
-The bus stopped for a traffic light and two Security police got on.

-Jan stared straight ahead, just as the other people on the bus did, staring at the rigid face of Sara sitting across from him.
+The bus stopped for a traffic light and two Security Jan stared straight ahead, just as the other people on the bus did, staring at the rigid face of Sara sitting across from him.
 One of the men stayed by the rear entrance while the other stamped the length of the bus, looking at everyone there.
-No one glanced his way or appeared aware of him.

-The next time the bus stopped the two of them left.
+No one glanced his way or appeared The next time the bus stopped the two of them left.
 Jan felt relief for a few moments, then the fear returned.
 Would it ever go away again?
+Jan's arm as they followed Old Jemmy into the totally dark and empty streets, among the rows of ruined houses.
+"Where are we going?"
+Jan asked.